typelevel/Laika/docs/using-laika/embedded.md

 When transforming a large number of files you may want to run the operations in parallel:

-    (Transform from Markdown to
+    Transform.from(Markdown).to(HTML).inParallel
-      HTML fromDirectory "source").inParallel toDirectory "target"
+      .fromDirectory("source").toDirectory("target")

-Note that we have to introduce parenthesis here, as `inParallel` is a no-arg method breaking the pattern of the fluent API.
+Note that we show this in standard dot-notation here, as the fluent dot-less API we use in other examples does not work well with parameter-less methods like `inParallel`.

 The actual transformation is a three phase process, the first (parsing) and third (rendering) can run in parallel.
 For the second phase this is not possible,